gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 [Eurosys 2014](https://oscarlab.github.io/papers/tsai14graphene.pdf).

-Graphene library OS supports running Linux applications with the latest **Intel SGX (Software Guard Extension)** technologies.
-With Intel SGX, applications are secured in hardware-encrypted memory regions (so called **enclaves**), and no malicious software stack or hardware attack such as cold-boot attack can retrieve the application secret.
+Graphene library OS supports running Linux applications with the latest **Intel SGX (Software Guard Extension)**.
+With Intel SGX, applications are secured in hardware-encrypted memory regions (so-called **enclaves**).
+SGX can protect code and data in the enclave agains a malicious software stack or attacks on the hardware off the CPU package.
 Graphene Library OS can support native application to run in enclaves, without the porting efforts that developers usually have to pay.
-For more information about the SGX support, see [[Introduction to Graphene-SGX]].
+For more information about SGX support, see [[Introduction to Graphene-SGX]].

-### Which Hosts is Graphene Currently Ported To?
+### Which Hosts are Graphene Currently Ported To?

 Graphene Library OS can run Linux applications on top of any host that Graphene Library OS has been ported to.
 Porting Graphene to a new host requires implementing the [[PAL Host ABI]] using the host ABI.
 Currently, we have ported Graphene Library OS to **64-bit FreeBSD** and **64-bit Linux with Intel SGX**.
 Support for more hosts is expected in the future.

+#### Check out Application Test Cases

+To get the application test cases, run the following command from the root of the source tree:

+    git submodule update --init -- LibOS/shim/test/apps/

+See [Run Applications in Graphene] for the instruction of running each application.

 ## Prerequisites

-Graphene Library OS is tested to be compiling and running on Ubuntu 16.04, along with Linux kernel 4.4+.
-We recommend to build and install Graphene with the same host platform.
-Other distributions of 64-bit Linux can potentially, but the result is not guaranteed.
-If you find Graphene not working on other distributions, please submit a bug report.
+Graphene Library OS has been tested to build and install on Ubuntu 16.04, along with Linux kernel 4.4+.
+We recommend to build and install Graphene with the same system.
+If you find Graphene not working on other Linux distributions, please submit a bug report.

 To install the prerequisites of Graphene on Ubuntu, run the following command: